grattan/grattantheme/README.md

 <img src="man/figures/README-show-cols-image-1.png" width="75%" />

-Use `grattan_y_continuous()` to set default values for your vertical axis that will work well with most Grattan charts.

 A range of colours from the style guide (such as `grattan_lightorange`, `grattan_red`, and so on) are defined for your convenience.